-I have a 60% cancer spread in the the prostate and the urologist has recommended 2 options to treat the aforementioned as well as a lymphadenectomy and sem. vesicolectomy that needs to be done as soon as possible.
-Are we on the right track selecting surgery or could chemotherapy give a better percentage chance at recovery?
-The urologist summed it up as 80% - 90% via surgery and 70% - 80% via chemotherapy.
-The complications also seems to be problematic in various ways.
-Could I also suffer from hot flashes if I choose surgery?
+I have a 60% cancer spread in my prostate, and the urologist has recommended two options to treat the aforementioned as well as a lymphadenectomy and sem. vesicolectomy that needs to be done as soon as possible.
+Are we on the right track selecting surgery or could chemotherapy provide a better chance of recovery?
+The urologist summed it up to 80% - 90% via surgery, and 70% - 80% via chemotherapy.
+The complications seems to be problematic in various ways.
+Could I suffer from hot flashes if I choose surgery?

 The treatment for prostate cancer depends on the grade of the cancer (determined by the Gleason score on prostate biopsy) and stage of the disease (whether localized to the prostate or spread beyond the prostate), besides the volume of the cancer.
 Age of the patient would also be a factor to consider when making this decision.
 It is difficult to comment on the treatment option without this information.